selmut/DAT038_a1/README.md

 # DAT038_a1
-Data structures and Algorithms - Assignment 1
+Data Structures and Algorithms - Assignment 1